MCP Server Overview

 Visual Studio Code

-To configure MCP servers in Visual Studio Code, refer to the VS Code documentation on MCP servers.
+Add the MCP server to your VS Code MCP configuration.
+For detailed instructions, refer to the VS Code documentation on MCP servers.

 {